IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/jeremy-keith.md

 ## What would you qualify as the top few problems facing developers today?

-There's so much involved in front-end development these days, I think that one of the biggest challenges is deciding where to focus your energy (and again, I would recommend going for what excites you).
-But even if you decide to deep dive in one area, you still need to at least be aware of what's currently possible in other areas of front-end development.
+There's so much involved in frontend development these days, I think that one of the biggest challenges is deciding where to focus your energy (and again, I would recommend going for what excites you).
+But even if you decide to deep dive in one area, you still need to at least be aware of what's currently possible in other areas of frontend development.
 Striking that balance can be really tricky.

 ## How would you recommend somebody to start learning web development?